CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 - TeamViewer
 - VLC

 ## websites

 My websites are on a Google Linux virtual machine.
-On my local disk, I always prepare the files and folders structure for the websites.
+On my local disk, I always prepare the files and folder structure for the websites.
 Then I synchronize this folder with the directory on the VM.
-It already happened that I deleted my VM on Google and had to set a new one from scratch.
+It already happened that I deleted my VM on Google and had to set up a new one from scratch.
 I wanted a clean start.
 So having an identical copy on my local disk is paramount.
 The local folder is synced with Dropbox for backup.

 ## confusion with names

-Sadly, it is not possible to use consistently the same "name" everywhere, because there are always some limitation what characters are allowed.
+Sadly, it is not possible to use consistently the same "name" everywhere, because there are always some limitations on what characters are allowed.
 Alphanumerics are allowed everywhere, but dot, hyphen, underscore are not.
-Also uppercase and lowercase can be limited.
+Also, uppercase and lowercase can be limited.

 Variants of my name: